AssyrianLanguages/Assyrian-Dictionary-Desktop/README.md

 Tip: Before installing, for the sake of procedure, one might first drop the downloaded file into a service like VirusTotal.com for a scan.

 ## Setup
-If you already have an installation and you want to install another version, then you must **uninstall** the current version first.
+If you already have an installation and you want to install another version, then you can replace, or install over, the current installation.

-You can find the latest version at the [releases](https://github.com/AssyrianLanguages/Assyrian-Dictionary-Desktop/releases/) page.
+Find the latest version at the [releases](https://github.com/AssyrianLanguages/Assyrian-Dictionary-Desktop/releases/) page.

 ### Windows Setup
 1. Download the `.msi` file.